cpeng78/Machine-Learning-for-Trading/README.md

   - pprofile==2.0.2
   - jsons==0.8.8
 ```
-To test your code, you’ll need to set up your PYTHONPATH to include the grading module and the utility module util.py, which are both one directory up from the project directories.
+To test the code, you’ll need to set up your PYTHONPATH to include the grading module and the utility module util.py, which are both one directory up from the project directories.
 Here’s an example of how to run the grading script for the optional (deprecated) assignment Assess Portfolio (note, grade_anlysis.py is included in the template zip file for Assess Portfolio):
 ```
 PYTHONPATH=../:. python grade_analysis.py
 ```
+which assumes you’re typing from the folder ML4T_2020Fall/assess_portfolio/.
+This will print out a lot of information, and will also produce two text files: points.txt and comments.txt.
+It will probably be helpful to scan through all of the output printed out in order to trace errors to your code, while comments.txt will contain a succinct summary of which test cases failed and the specific errors (without the backtrace).